 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Moon, Joen-Il, "Integrated cell formation and layout planning for manufacturing cells design" (1998).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 35.
+35.